 - A copy of the consumer report

-- There is not an explicit time period for the waiting period outlined in the FCRA, but precedence has been set by the Federal Trade Commission (FTC) and relevant court hearings to wait five days before sending the adverse action letter.
+There is no explicit waiting period time dictated by the FCRA, but precedence has been set by the Federal Trade Commission (FTC) and relevant court hearings to wait five days before sending the adverse action letter.

 Adverse Action Letter